-Today I am sharing with you latest man’s crossbody messenger bag – this DIY messenger bag has been designed with two external zip pockets and internal slip pocket.
-I have designed the bag around my husband’s request’s, it is his one simple request for his 50th birthday.
+Today I am sharing with you the latest man’s crossbody messenger bag pattern – the professional looking messenger bag has been designed with two external zip pockets and internal slip pocket.
+The messenger bag is created around my husband’s request’s, it is his one simple request for his 50th birthday.
 The bag is designed for family holidays collecting sea glass on the beach, with pockets for wallet, keys, mobile and sunglasses.

 This DIY denim messenger bag includes two zip pockets, one on the closing flap, and one on the front panel.
 Internally the bag has slip pockets.

 Finished DIY Messenger Bag Size

 Messenger bag finished size is 9 1/2″ width 91/2″ height x 2″ depth

 Large full-width zipped pocket – finished size is 9 1/2″ wide 7″ tall

 Small zip pocket (on closing flap) 7″ wide and 5 1/2″ deep

 Small Pocket (Phone Pocket) – finished size is 6 ” tall 5″ wide

 Personally I am rather passionate about bag making – if you are new to bag making I have the perfect Beginners Bag Making Course for you which covers so many essential skills for bag making, and includes many free bag tutorials.